Chinchillas are unique animals in several ways.

 My point with that statement is that if you decide to leave your chinchilla for the weekend or a few days, you don’t want to run the risk of the A/C taking a crap on you and ultimately causing your chinchilla to overheat.

-A chinchilla’s fur is too dense, which is the primary cause for overheating.
+A chinchilla’s fur is too dense, which is the primary cause of overheating.

 Keep an eye on your chinchilla and always be aware of this potential.